flutter/news_toolkit/docs/docs/flutter_development/cache_application_state.md

 ## Debug mode caching

 On the project, `hydrated_bloc`'s caching is automatically disabled for debug mode.
-Every restart of the application will clear the `hydrated_bloc`'s storage state.
+Every restart of the application will clear the `hydrated_bloc`'s storage state, so no state will be restored.
 In order to enable it, the following code must be removed from the `bootstrap.dart` file:

 ```dart
 if (kDebugMode) {